AdaCore/gnatcoverage/testsuite/Qualif/Ada/decision/Robustness/req.rst

-DC expectations for potentially confusing constructs
+DC requirements for potentially confusing constructs
 ====================================================

-DC expectations with respect to potentially confusing constructs, e.g. decisions spanning multiple lines.

 .. rubric:: Requirement(s)

-Decision Coverage assessment is correct in the pressence of code constructs that require sophisticated analysis by the coverage tool.
+Decision Coverage assessment shall remain correct in the presence of code constructs that require sophisticated analysis by the coverage tool, e.g. on decisions spanning multiple lines.

 .. rubric:: Testing Strategy

 Check a variety of cases where simple analysis schemes could cause inaccuracies or errors in coverage diagnostics:

 .. qmlink:: TCIndexImporter